labgrid-project/labgrid/doc/usage.rst

 The above code connects to a running hawkbit instance on the local computer and uses the default credentials to log in.
-The :any:`HawkbitTestClient` provides various helper functions to add targets, define distributionssets and assign targets.
+The :any:`HawkbitTestClient` provides various helper functions to add targets, define distribution sets and assign targets.